-The System Administrator Role
+System Administrator The System Administrator role exists only in the provider organization.

-The system administrator role exists only in the System organization.
-The System organization and system administrator role include all rights.
-System administrator credentials are established during installation and configuration.
-A system administrator can create additional system administrator accounts.
-All system administrators are members of the System organization.
+The System Administrator role includes all rights in the system.
+The System administrator credentials are established during installation and configuration.
+A System Administrator can create additional system administrator and user accounts in the provider organization.